gholler-sopra/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 To use this accelerator to connect to supported databases, upload the corresponding driver in CDAP.

 The corresponding driver jar can be downloaded from the internet.
-Please refer to the following table for tested driver versions:
+The following table lists the tested driver versions:

 ```
 +===========================+